The Louisville Zoo welcomes your Comments and Questions

 Food and coolers are welcome at the Louisville Zoo.
 Picnic areas are available first come, first serve.
 Alcoholic beverages, glass containers and straws are prohibited.
 For a full list of Safety Guidelines, click here.

-We have 4 motorized wheelchairs/scooters available on a first come - first served basis.
+Motorized wheelchairs/scooters can be reserved, payment due at time of reservation, for $33.
 A drivers' license/photo ID is required to finalize the rental at the Zoo.
+Guests must be 18 years of age to rent/operate an electric scooter.
+To reserve, call 502-238-5314 (24-hour cancellation notice required for full refund).
 We also have a limited number of non-motorized wheelchairs that are available for $8 per day also on a first come – first served basis.
 Please note there is a 300 pound weight limit for the electric scooters due to the hilly terrain.

 Is there a separate fee for the Papa John’s Splash Park